 Canada is a party to the Warsaw and Montreal Conventions which, through Canada’s Carriage by Air Act sets out a passenger’s rights and restrictions when it comes to compensation from an airline carrier following a personal injury on international flights.[i]

 For the most part, the Carriage by Air Act makes it easier to recover damages from an Airline.
-In the case of bodily injury or death, an Airline is absolutely liable for damages sustained in an accident that took place on an aircraft or in the course of embarking or disembarking where damages do not exceed approximately $210,000 CDN[ii].
-The Airline cannot limit or exclude their liability if damages fall below that amount.
+In the case of bodily injury or death, an Airline is strictly liable for damages sustained in an accident that took place on an aircraft or in the course of embarking or disembarking where damages do not exceed approximately $210,000 CDN[ii].

 For damages exceeding that amount, the Airline can avail itself of the defence that (a) the damage was not due to their negligence or wrongful act or omission, or (b) that the damage was solely due to the negligence of another party.[iii]